lazamar/haskell-docs-cli/README.md

 navigate [Hackage](https://hackage.haskell.org/) documentation from the command line.

-Staying in the command line avoids switching two and from the browser, makes it easier to seach a documentation page, jumping through its content, and to view the source code of libraries.
+Staying in the command line avoids switching to and from the browser, makes it easier to seach a documentation page, jumping through its content, and to view the source code of libraries.